Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Proofs of Theorem 3.10 and Theorem 3.19

 \paragraph{\textbf{Proof of \cref{prop:spiralling_good_position}: realization of a good position.}}

 By \cref{cor:minimal_position_unbounded}, we can place any spiralling diagram $\cW$ in a minimal position with the ideal arcs in the split triangulation $\widehat{\tri}$.
-Then by applying a finite number of H-moves and periodic H-moves, we can push all the H-webs into biangles: see \cref{fig:tidying_up} (the \lq\lq tidying up'' operation in \cite{FS20}).
+Then by applying a finite number of H-moves and periodic H-moves, we can push all the \emph{ladders} as in \cref{fig:tidying_up} into biangles (the \lq\lq tidying up'' operation in \cite{FS20}).
 Assume that these moves can be no longer applied to $\cW$.
 We are going to prove that this position (the \lq\lq joy-sparking'' position in \cite{FS20}) is a good position with respect to $\widehat{\tri}$.

 For each $E \in e(\tri)$, the intersection $\cW\cap B_E$ is an unbounded essential web by \cref{eq:bigon_lemma_unbounded}, since it is in minimal position with the ideal arcs bounding $B_E$.
 For each $T \in t(\tri)$, we see that the only components of $\cW \cap T$ which do not touch all sides of $T$ are corner arcs by \cref{eq:bigon_lemma_unbounded}.
-Indeed, such a component can be viewed as a web in a biangle obtained from $T$ by collapsing one edge that is not touched, and the H-webs in the periodic part have been pushed into the biangles neighboring to $T$.
+Indeed, such a component can be viewed as a web in a biangle obtained from $T$ by collapsing one edge that is not touched, and the ladders in the periodic part have been pushed into the biangles neighboring to $T$.
 Let $W'$ be the web obtained from $\cW \cap T$ by removing these corner arcs, which must be finite.
-Then we see that $W'$ must be a honeycomb in the same as in the last part in the proof of \cite[Theorem 20]{FS20}.
+Then we see that $W'$ must be a honeycomb in the same as in the last part in the proof of \cite[Theorem 19]{FS20}.
 Hence $\cW \cap T$ is an unbounded rung-less essential web.
 The uniqueness statement follows from that of \cref{cor:minimal_position_unbounded}.
 Thus \cref{prop:spiralling_good_position} is proved.